ubiquity/xp.ubq.fi/docs/active-context.md

 ## Timeline and Milestones

-1. **Planning & Architecture (Current Phase)**: Define requirements, architecture, and technical approach.
+1. **Planning & Architecture (Current Phase)**: Define essential requirements and a simple technical approach.

-2. **MVP Development (Next Phase)**: Build core functionality with basic visualization capabilities.
+2. **Rapid MVP Development (Next Phase)**: Build minimal viable functionality focused on key visualizations and insights.

-3. **Advanced Features**: Implement intelligent chart selection, cross-filtering, and advanced analytics.
+3. **User Testing & Vision Clarification**: Get the MVP in front of users to gather feedback and clarify the vision based on real data.

-4. **Refinement & Optimization**: Improve performance, usability, and visual design.
+4. **Focused Enhancements**: Implement targeted improvements based on user feedback.

-5. **Launch & Feedback**: Release to engineering managers and gather feedback for improvements.
+5. **Proper Implementation**: Once vision is clear, refactor and enhance the system with proper architecture and features as needed.

 ## Current Questions and Challenges